vuejs/pinia/packages/docs/ssr/nuxt.md

           // automatically imports `defineStore`
           'defineStore', // import { defineStore } from 'pinia'
           // automatically imports `defineStore` as `definePiniaStore`
+          // or
-          ['defineStore', 'definePiniaStore'], // import { defineStore as definePiniaStore } from 'pinia' ],
+          'defineStore', 'definePiniaStore', // import { defineStore as definePiniaStore } from 'pinia' ],
       },
     ],